Whitelee events and clubs

 Please make sure and bring a face covering with you for the start of the walk - which can be removed if you wish, once out into site on the walk.
 We also recommend bringing anti-bacterial gel and/or wipes with you.

-Please do not book or attend if feeling unwell and contact the Countryside Rangers to let them know, if you are booked.
+Please do not attend if feeling unwell and follow covid guidance.
 We advise that participants take a free lateral flow test before and after attending.

 The group normally sets off around 10.15am, allowing everyone time to arrive and get their babies in their strollers.
 Remain at your vehicles however and the Countryside Rangers will call everyone when the walk is beginning.